groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/EAN8-webp.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
-breadcrumb: put BARCODE signature on WEBP for C#
+breadcrumb: Create BARCODE signature on WEBP for C#

 ############################# Head ############################
 head_title: "Adding BARCODE signatures in a WEBP file with C#"